dnsimple/dnsimple-support/content/articles/google-identity-provider.md

 ---

-Using Google as an identity provider streamlines the login experience for you and your team.
+Using Google as an identity provider streamlines the login experience for you and your team, and  centralizes your organization's identity security to help you manage risk at scale.

+Benefits of Google Single Sign-On (SSO) include:

+- Anyone in your Google Workspace can request access to your DNSimple account.
+Account administrators with full access retain the right to approve or deny access to any Workspace team member.
+- Suspended or deleted workspace members are automatically removed from linked DNSimple accounts.
+- Simplified management of team members in your DNSimple account, while still providing strong access control.
+- Limited to users within your corporate domain, which helps protect important domain names and DNS configurations.
+- SSO is integrated with [Domain Access Control](/articles/domain-access-control/), so you can manage access for each team member on a per-domain basis.

 ## Registering a new DNSimple account via Google

+Signing up for a DNSimple account using Google as your identity provider is straightforward.

+1. Click “Sign up using Google,”
-You can sign up for a DNSimple account [using Google as your identity provider](/articles/google-identity-provider).
-When you click "Sign up using Google," you'll be prompted to select your Google account.
-You'll then be returned to DNSimple logged in to your new DNSimple account.
-We'll use your Gmail address as your user and account address.
+1. Select your Google account.
+1. You’ll be returned to DNSimple logged in to your new DNSimple account.
+We’ll use your Gmail address as both your user and account address.

 ![Signing up to DNSimple via Google](/files/google-sso-social-signup.png)

 ## Logging in to DNSimple via Google

 You'll need to [link a Google Workspace to your DNSimple account](#linking-a-google-workspace-to-a-dnsimple-account) before your team members can log in via Google SSO.
 If you're using your personal Gmail account, you'll need to [link a Google account your DNSimple user](#linking-a-google-account-your-dnsimple-user) before you can log in via Google.

 [Once a Google Workspace is linked to a DNSimple account](#linking-a-google-workspace-to-a-dnsimple-account), any member of the Google Workspace can request access to the DNSimple account.
 They can do so by attempting to log in via Google using the respective Workspace.